Improving Robustness with Adaptive Weight Decay: Adversarial Robustness

+In Fig.~\ref{fig:adv_over_fitting}, we observe that simply having smaller weight-norms (by increasing $\lambda_{wd}$) could reduce this non-monotonic behavior on the validation set adversarial examples.
+Although, this comes at the cost of larger cross-entropy loss on the training set adversarial examples, as shown in Figure~\ref{fig:adv_train_loss_c10}.
+Even though the overall loss function from eq.~\ref{eq:adv_training} is a minimization problem, the terms in the loss function implicitly have conflicting objectives: During the training process, when the cross-entropy term holds dominance, effectively reducing the weight norm becomes challenging, resulting in non-monotonic behavior of robust validation metrics towards the later stages of training.
+Conversely, when the weight-norm term takes precedence, the cross-entropy objective encounters difficulties in achieving significant reductions.
+In the next section, we introduce \emph{Adaptive Weight Decay}, which explicitly strikes a balance between these two terms during training.

-\section{Adaptive Weight Decay}
+\subsection{Adaptive Weight Decay}

+Inspired by the findings in \ref{subsubsec:robust_overfit}, we propose \textbf{A}daptive \textbf{W}eight \textbf{D}ecay (AWD).
+The goal of AWD is to maintain a balance between weight decay and cross-entropy updates during training in order to guide the optimization to a solution which satisfies both objectives more effectively.
+To derive AWD, we study one gradient descent step for updating the parameter $w$ at step $t+1$ from its value at step $t$:

+where $\nabla w_{t}$ is the gradient computed from the cross-entropy objective, and $w_t\cdot\lambda_{wd}$ is the gradient computed from the weight decay term from eq.~\ref{eq:reg_wd}.
+We define \textbf{$\lambda_{awd}$} as a metric that keeps track of the ratio of the magnituedes coming from each objective:

-At this point, we introduce another simple yet effective way of maintaining this golden $DoG=0.016$ that we call \emph{Adative Weight Decay}.
-Adaptive weight decay is similar to non-adaptive (i.e., traditional) weight decay.
-The only difference is that the hyper-parameter $\lambda_{wd}$ changes in every iteration to ensure that $DoG=0.016$ is always satisfied.
-To keep this constant ratio at every step $t$, we can rewrite the DoG equation (eq.~\ref{eq:dog}) as:
+To keep a balance between the two objectives, we aim to keep this ratio constant during training.
+AWD is a simple yet effective way of maintaining this balance.
+Adaptive weight decay shares similarities with non-adaptive (traditional) weight decay, with the only distinction being that the hyper-parameter $\lambda_{wd}$ is not fixed throughout training.
+Instead, $\lambda_{wd}$ dynamically changes in each iteration to ensure ${\lambda_{awd}}_{(t)} \approx {\lambda_{awd}}_{(t-1)} \approx {\lambda_{awd}}$.
+To keep this ratio constant at every step $t$, we can rewrite the ${\lambda_{awd}}$ equation (eq.~\ref{eq:dog}) as:

-Eq~\ref{eq:awd} allows us to have a different weight decay hyper parameter value ($\lambda_{wd}$) for every optimization iteration $t$, which keeps the gradients received from the cross entropy and weight decay balanced throughout the optimization.
-Note that this value for weight decay penalty $\lambda_t$ can be computed on the fly and training with adaptive weight decay where we update the value of $\lambda_t$ during each iteration has almost no computational overhead.
-In Table~\ref{tab:comparing_losses}, we compare networks trained with non-adaptive weight decay using the optimal $lr$ and $\lambda_{wd}$ from Fig.~\ref{fig:tune} to those trained with adaptive weight decay where we estimate the $DoG$ value similar to what was mentioned before in Fig.~\ref{fig:find_dog}.
+Eq.~\ref{eq:awd} allows us to have a different weight decay hyperparameter value ($\lambda_{wd}$) for every optimization iteration $t$, which keeps the gradients received from the cross entropy and weight decay balanced throughout the optimization.
+Note that weight decay penalty $\lambda_t$ can be computed on the fly with almost no computational overhead during the training.
+Using the exponential weighted average $\bar{\lambda_{t}} = 0.1 \times \bar{\lambda_{t-1}} + 0.9 \times \lambda_t$, we could make $\lambda_{t}$ more stable (Algorithm \ref{app:alg}).